 We are Richard and Julie Parish, owners of Parish Lane Wines.

-You know that it can be hard to find wines that authentically live up to the story on the label.
-You also know that when you do find intriguing wines that surprise your palate and leave you wanting more, they can be hard to track down at the bottleshop.
+It can be hard to find wines that authentically live up to the story on the label, and when you do find intriguing wines that surprise your palate and leave you wanting more, they can be hard to track down at the big stores.
 We started Parish Lane Wines to offer something genuine to wine lovers - small batch, hand-picked chardonnay, pinot noir and merlot from the Great Southern wine region of Western Australia.
 Now we are sharing these wines with people like you all over the country.

 Our wines are different to anything you will find from the big brands as they reflect the care and attention we are able to give by producing small batches, managing our small vineyard by hand, and harvesting by hand.
 Only the best grapes are selected and each vintage reflects the season in which it was grown and the soil and climate of our vineyard.